 While nearly everyone is familiar with both hammocks and tents, most have a solid understanding of only tents.
 They are more aware of how you assemble and pitch tents also.
 You almost instinctually know what’s required for space and comfort.

 On the other hand, hammocks are a bit more mysterious for those new to hanging.
-I know because I felt the same before I chose to dive into the fold with my Hummingbird Long lightweight hammock camping setup.
+I know because I felt the same before diving into the fold with my Hummingbird Long lightweight hammock camping setup.

-You might wonder how you could sleep in something that dangles from two trees and doesn’t even have a floor but let me tell you.
-I get amazing sleep in a hammock.
+You might wonder how you could sleep in something that dangles from two trees and doesn’t even have a floor, but let me tell you.
+I get fantastic sleep in a hammock.
 I may state that I have never slept better, maybe better than my home bed!

-But once you get used to them, hammocks may provide an extremely versatile system for camping and backpacking while giving you the lightweight and ultra-comfortable rest you’ve been asking for.
+But once you get used to them, hammocks may provide an extremely versatile system for camping and backpacking while giving you the lightweight and ultra-comfortable rest you’ve requested.

 There are a tremendous amount of good things behind a tent, which is why they continue to be the overall favorite for a majority of hikers overall.